 Speak to the Focus team about becoming an Outdoor Fitness Coach or take a look at our latest fitness courses coming to a venue near you.

 Personal trainer courses.
 You will already have a passion for fitness and a savvy for what the job of a personal trainer involves.
 But in order to allow that in this very busy world of fitness, you will also have to be highly analytical, persistent, organised, a good motivator and, most importantly, a great listener.
-You do not have to look as a body builder, but you need to certainly be a role model in the lifestyle choices of yours and also have a passion for pushing boundaries.
-Our popular courses relating to this blog post getting back to nature with “friluftsliv” include our personal trainer courses, gym instructor courses, exercise referral courses and the ever popular sports massage courses.
+You do not have to look like a bodybuilder, but you need to certainly be a role model in the lifestyle choices of yours and also have a passion for pushing boundaries.
+Our popular courses relating to this blog post getting back to nature with “friluftsliv” include our personal trainer courses, gym instructor courses, exercise referral courses and the ever-popular sports massage courses.

 When it comes to career prospects for personal trainers, the fitness industry has opened up a whole new range of choices.
 Our personal training courses give you immediate support with tutors (experienced personal trainers).
 All our courses are actually intended to provide you with the essential tools to become a fully certified fitness professional.
 Via our home page you are able to find sports massage courses, gym instructor courses, exercise referral courses and lastly personal trainer courses.